polettix/ETOOBUSY/_posts/2021-10-23-iptables-for-ssh-only.md

 And now... credits:

-- [minimal-iptables][] contains the rules restoration mechanism as well the file I used to get started with 'iptables.rules`;
+- [minimal-iptables][] contains the rules restoration mechanism as well the file I used to get started with `iptables.rules`;

 - the actual rules are taken from [this post][], adapted for `iptables-restore`.